JonathanC13/Exercise-Routines/server/test-cases.md

     1. Successful login that returned a valid JWT.
     2. Valid route params: routineId and sessionId.

+- Test 1: Provide invalid exerciseId.
+    *Description*:
+        In the request URL, provide a :exerciseId that is an invalid length.

+    *Route params*:
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
+        :exerciseId = 67a12f1aa86add8b2d09710

+    *Body*:
+        N/A

+    *Expected results*:
+        1. status code: 400.
+        2. response: **JSON**
+            {
+                message: Id not found: 67a12f1aa86add8b2d09710!
+            }

+    *Status*: Pass

+- Test 2: Provide exerciseId that does not exist.
+    *Description*:
+        In the request URL, provide an :exerciseId that does not exist in the session's exercises sub document array.

+    *Route params*:
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
+        :exerciseId = 67a12f1aa86add8b2d097104

+    *Body*:
+        N/A

+    *Expected results*:
+        1. status code: 400.
+        2. response: **JSON**
+            {
+                message: Exercise not found!
+            }

+    *Status*: Pass

-- Test X: Update only the exercise info, exclude the "comments" key for the sub doc array. -- HERE *Prerequisites*:
+- Test 3: Update only the exercise info, exclude the "comments" key for the sub doc array.
+    *Description*:
+        In the request body, provide all valid information to update the exercise sub document.
+Exclude the "comments" field.

+    *Prerequisites*:
         1. An exercise was created within a session document.

     *Route params*:
-        :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
-        :sessionId = 6796a5413cddc61acf7be05f   // your valid session _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
-        :exerciseId = 6796a9b30a23b77a579881e6  // your valid exercise _id
+        :exerciseId = 67a12f1aa86add8b2d097105  // your valid exercise _id

     *Body*:
         {